rozek/SyncedStore/README.md

 SyncedStore is an easy-to-use library for building collaborative applications that sync automatically.
 It's built on top of [Yjs](https://github.com/yjs/yjs), a proven, high performance CRDT implementation.

+> **Nota bene**: this fork has been created in order to keep the original project (which seems to be inactive) up-to-date with Yjs.
+However, this basically covers the `core` sub-package only, not any of the others.

 ## TL;DR

 Create apps like this: